Biography

 Research Interests

 Prof. Shaw’s research focuses on the physics of the atmosphere and climate system past, present and future.
-She seeks to understand the underlying mechanisms controlling the response to climate changes so that we can have greater confidence in future projections.
+She seeks to understand the underlying mechanisms controlling the response to climate changes so that we can have greater confidence in climate predictions.
 Her approach combines theory (primarily conservation laws), numerical modeling across a hierarchy of complexity and observational data analysis.
 Using this approach Prof. Shaw has shown moist thermodynamics can explain why climate zones shift latitudinally in response to anthropogenic emissions and surface albedo changes can explain why the atmospheric circulation weakens in response to Arctic sea ice loss.
+A recent focus has been comparing expectations of climate change from theory and numerical climate prediction to real world signals in order to advance basic understanding.

 Selected Publications